l-vamsi-krishna/myBlogBackup/clfs7ozux000309mh7xnfaz1t.md

 You can play around with different endpoints and different models.

 Other models can be found at [https://platform.openai.com/docs/models/gpt-3](https://platform.openai.com/docs/models/gpt-3).
-I will be using "text-curie-001" model as it faster and cheaper.
+I will be using "text-curie-001" model as it is faster and cheaper.